nzimas/kajoo/README.md

 * MySQL 5.x
 * PHP 5.x / 7.x
 * Any web server with PHP support
+* Kaltura CE or Enterprise

 ```
-The current build has been succesfully tested on Joomla 3.8.6 / PHP 7.1.16 / MySQL 5.6.39.
+The current build has been succesfully tested on Joomla 3.8.6 / PHP 7.1.16 / MySQL 5.6.39 / Kaltura CE 13.6.x..
 ```

 ## Authors